is hard, but you are not alone.

 This 10-chapter study powerfully reminds us that our value isn’t found in what we can or cannot do, but in Christ alone.
 Regardless of what we’ve lost through chronic illness, this isn’t the end of our story, for in spite of our circumstances, in the midst of the hard, when we’re not sure we can take even one more breath, God is still good.

 Rejuvenate, revitalize, rekindle, and reconnect with this insightful and enriching 10-chapter study, designed just for couples, that offers you and your spouse a safe place to grieve, heal, grow, and begin to dream together again – to thrive as one – in sickness and in health.

 Hurting Yet Whole: Reconciling Body and Spirit in Chronic Pain and Illness

 Suffering need not be a dark experience.
 While illness brings time to think, the natural tendency of our thoughts may not be comforting.
 Sickness may end activities we once enjoyed and might make us dependent upon others.
 Feelings of pain, uselessness, or anxiety about the future may be very real.
 This book offers comfort for just those times.

 Mary C. Earle

-For centuries, Christians have turned to the Benedictine practice of lectio divina, or sacred reading, to pray the Scripture and deepen their experience of God’s presence in their lives.
-In this gentle book, Mary Earle, who has suffered with serious illness of her own, explores how this ancient practice can be used to “read the text of our illnesses,” and, in doing so, discover God’s presence and guidance even in the midst of pain and suffering.
+For centuries, Christians have turned to the Benedictine practice of Lectio Divina (sacred reading) to pray the Scripture and deepen their experience of God’s presence in their lives.
+In this gentle book, Mary Earle (who has suffered from serious illness of her own) explores how this ancient practice can be used to “read the text of our illnesses,” and, in doing so, discover God’s presence and guidance even amid pain and suffering.